KareemDabbour/dotk_interpreter/README.md

 ### While and for loops
 Since there are no arrays or array-like data structures in this language there was no real need for `while` and `for` loops.
 However, this is being worked in conjuntion with `arrays`.

-### Call stack
-Currently, there is no call stack, so the most recent argument variable will be used rather than the appropriate value.
-This affects recursive functions that have multiple calls to themselves -- for example the function to calculate the nth fibonacci term.

 ## Implementation